 Just trying to cope with long-term illness

 Boredom can make us tired.
-When life puts us in a certain situation, and things becomes repetitive or dull or boring, that is when the tiredness drapes over us, like a cloud of dullness; a fog that makes us drowsy; and all we want to do is go to sleep.
+When life puts us in a certain situation, and things becomes dull or boring, that is when the tiredness drapes over us.
 Even if you are not feeling up to it, go out and do something completely different - break the cycle.
-It may just help.

 Depression can also make you feel tired, and for this you need to do lots of positive things.
-Depression is common amongst endometriosis sufferers, and I know why, I have been there.
+Depression is common amongst endometriosis sufferers.
 It is not down to one thing.
 It is the whole package that goes with the territory of having a serious illness and all the worry it entails.

 It is well known that exercise helps with tiredness and depression because of the release of endorphins by the brain - those hormones responsible for the 'feel good' factor.

-There have been many women who have reported that one of the unexpected benefits of following a healthy nutritious diet that is geared to help with the symptoms of endometriosis, are also finding that they have great improvement in their energy levels.
+Many have reported that one of the unexpected benefits of following a healthy nutritious diet that is geared to help with the symptoms of endometriosis, are also finding that they have improvement in their energy levels.

-There are many levels of health benefits that can be gained by diet - reduce symptoms, tackle Candida, help with IBS, reduce weight, detox from past drug intake and toxic chemical over-load, reduce estrogen dominance, cleans the liver (the hardest working detox organ in the body), and even improved eyesight and complexion.
+There are many levels of health benefits that can be gained through diet - reduce symptoms, tackle Candida, help with IBS, reduce weight, detox from past drug intake and toxic chemical over-load, reduce oestrogen dominance, cleans the liver (the hardest working detox organ in the body), and even improved eyesight and complexion.